digitaltwinconsortium/ManufacturingOntologies/README.md

 Once the deployment completes, follow these steps to setup a single-node Edge Kubernetes cluster and finish configuring the simulation:

-1. Connect to the deployed Windows VM with an RDP (remote desktop) connection.
+Connect to the deployed Windows VM with an RDP (remote desktop) connection.
 You can download the RDP file in the [Azure portal](https://portal.azure.com) page for the VM, under the **Connect** options.
-Sign in using the credentials you provided during deployment.
-1. From the deployed VM, open an **Administrator Powershell window**, navigate to the `C:\ManufacturingOntologies-main\Deployment` directory and run
+Sign in using the credentials you provided during deployment, open an **Administrator Powershell window**, navigate to the `C:\ManufacturingOntologies-main\Deployment` directory and run

     New-AksEdgeDeployment -JsonConfigFilePath .\aksedge-config.json

 Once the command is finished, your Kubernetes installation is complete and you can start deploying workloads.